 The data you are seeing on the Archive of Healing™ has gone through a thorough process of review to determine what information is appropriate to be shared.
 The data has been reviewed multiple times by different groups of people including several offerings of a class entitled “Healing, Ritual, and Transformation” at the University of California, Los Angeles.
 The students worked on the archive every week, reviewing the data and determining how the information should be used, and who should see which search results.
 The data was also processed through "machine learning," which coded data based on pre-figured standards.
 Please keep in mind that no coding process is perfect.
 We fully know that some data may appear in search results that should be coded differently at closer inspection.
 We, as a community, including you, can do this work together.

-We studied traditional Native American healers via biographies and ethnographies.
+We studied traditional Native American healers in both biographies and ethnographies.
 We read about currently practicing healers in North and South America, as well as practicing energy healers in the United States who use energetic healing such as Reiki, Pranic Healing, and Crystal Healing.
-We read about plant medicine, herbalism, and ritual efficacy (including incantations and the verbal arts).
-We had healers visit the classroom and talked with them about their practices.
+We read about plant medicine, herbalism, and ritual efficacy, including incantations and the verbal arts.
+We had healers visit the classroom and talk about their practices.
 We also reviewed peer-reviewed studies about energetic healing that looked at the effects that energetic healing can have on the healing process.

-Using the information that we learned in class, we reviewed the data that was previously in the “Archive of Traditional Medicine” and we decided on what information was appropriate to be provided as a healing method.
+Using the information that we learned in class, we reviewed the data that was previously in the “Archive of Traditional Medicine” and we decided what information was appropriate to be provided as a healing method.
 We were challenged to look at the data and put aside internal biases to code the data based on what would be the most helpful for the visitors of the site.
-Many of the remedies in the archive depend on “spiritual” and energetic forms of healing that would not be accepted by allopathic medicine; but they could be helpful to people, maybe not as an alternative but in addition to other forms of healing.
+Many of the remedies in the archive depend on “spiritual” and energetic forms of healing that would not be accepted by allopathic medicine; or they could be helpful to people, as an alternative to other forms of healing.
 Our class focused on removing or editing data that was dangerous or violent as well as inappropriate or offensive.

 We are not experts; nor do we believe any group could be “experts” over such a broad, indeed global, collection of healing approaches.
 However, over the years, we were exposed to different points of view about healing.
 We did our best to ensure that we are giving the visitors of the site the opportunity to see methods of healing from various sources.
 The visitor to the site must use their own judgement on whether or not the method is something they want to factor into their own healing process.
 And as we must repeat emphatically, the warning on the home page could not be clearer: “this site is not giving medical advice.”